Game Connectivity and Adaptive Dynamics: Notions of game connectivity

 \begin{definition} A game is \emph{acyclic} if its best-response graph has no cycles. \end{definition}

-\begin{definition} A game is \emph{weakly acyclic} if its best-response graph has the property that every vertex can reach a sink. \end{definition} Observe that, by definition, a weakly acyclic game necessarily has at least one sink.
-Moreover, acyclic games are weakly acyclic, but the converse need not hold.
+\begin{definition} A game is \emph{weakly acyclic} if its best-response graph has the property that every vertex can reach a sink. \end{definition} Observe that, by definition, a weakly acyclic game necessarily has at least one sink, and that acyclic games are weakly acyclic, but the converse need not hold.

 Acyclicity and weak acyclicity are standard concepts (see e.g.\ \citealp*{fabrikant2013structure}) though they sometimes appear under different names in the literature.\footnote{For example, \cite*{takahashi2002pure} refer to weak acyclicity as quasi-acyclicity.} In our paper, the terms acyclicity and weak acyclicity follow the terminology of \citet*{young1993evolution}, who introduced the concept of weak acyclicity to the literature on dynamics in games.